Group Health Insurance in Canada: Coverage, Eligibility, How It Works, and Company Size Differences

 FAQs of Group Health Insurance

-Are group health insurance mandatory for Canadian employers to provide?
+Is group health insurance mandatory for Canadian employers to provide?

 What are the eligibility requirements for employees to be covered under a group health insurance plan in Canada?